 Use a shower curtain to protect the wall!
 PreKinders posted a great idea about protecting the art easel with a shower curtain.
 It is a terrific idea, but I’m afraid our art easel is too far gone!
 I should have found that tip 10 years ago. 🙂 Instead, we added a shower curtain to the wall next to the easel.
 In their flurry of creativity, paint often lands on the wall.
 Many paintings are so thick with paint that it will drip off the paper when we hang them.
 This shower curtain solved our problems.
 (Plus, it looks so cool with the wall color, don’t you think?!)

 Line the paint cups.
 We use spill-proof paint cups from Lakeshore and love them!
 Before we figured out this little trick with the baggies, though, we hated to clean them out… soak, rinse, soak, scrub, soak… Ugh.
-It is so much easier to place a sandwich bag (the fold-top type, not the ziploc ones) in each cup before adding the paint.
+It is so much easier to place a sandwich bag in each cup before adding the paint.
 When it’s time to change them, we discard the bag and fill it up again.
 Quick and easy.

 Do you have an art easel in your classroom?
 What are your tricks for utilizing that center?